Purpura fulminans: Prognosis

 Purpura fulminans lesions, once established, often progress within 24 to 48 hours to full-thickness skin necrosis or soft-tissue necrosis.
 Once purpura fulminans lesions progress to full-thickness skin necrosis, healing takes between 4–8 weeks and leaves large scars.

 Without treatment, necrotic soft tissue may become gangrenous, leading to loss of limbs.
 Purpura fulminans is often accompanied by micro-vascular thrombosis and haemorrhagic infarction in other tissues, such as the lungs, kidneys, central nervous system and adrenal glands, leading to multiple organ failure, and causes initial high mortality and long-term morbidity in survivors.
 Purpura fulminans may also lead to severe large vessel venous thrombosis if untreated in its early stages.

 Purpura fulminans secondary to severe infection is self-limiting.
 In cases of homozygous protein C deficiency, episodes of purpura fulminans and other thrombotic events are recurrent.
 Moreover, infant survival due to maintenance replacement therapy is often associated with intellectual disability or visual impairment.
 For post-infection purpura fulminans, new lesions will occur while neutralising autoantibodies are present (1–2 weeks after presentation).

 A multi-disciplinary care team is usually required for rehabilitation after purpura fulminans.

 Epidemiology

 Purpura fulminans is rare and most commonly occurs in babies and small children but can also be a rare manifestation in adults when it is associated with severe infections.
 For example, Meningococcal septicaemia is complicated by purpura fulminans in 10–20% of cases among children.
 Purpura fulminans associated with congenital (inherited) protein C deficiency occurs in 1:500,000–1,000,000 live births.

-Research
+Research and case studies

 Due to the rarity of purpura fulminans and its occurrence in vulnerable patient groups like children research on the condition is very limited and evidence based knowledge is scarce.